This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Premature birth does not cause cerebral palsy, but it is often associated with certain conditions common in premature infants, such as bleeding on the brain and poor lung development.

 An important concept of causal pathways is that risk factors are interconnected.
-Researchers are trying to figure out how one risk factor can cause conditions that magnify or lead to other risk factors.
-For instance, a risk factor for cerebral palsy is an abnormal presentation at the time of birth, such as a breech position.
+Researchers are trying to determine how one risk factor can cause conditions that magnify or lead to other risk factors.

 If a baby is in the breech position, the doctor has to decide how to proceed safely.
 The breech position could lead the doctor to use forceps instead of performing a Cesarean section.
-Using forceps to deliver the baby is another risk factor for cerebral palsy.
-One risk factor leads to another.

 Examples of Cerebral Palsy Causal Pathways

-Causal pathways that are associated with cerebral palsy can be very complicated because there are so many possibilities.
-One risk factor could be related to several other risk factors and every individual and pregnancy presents new possibilities for risk factors and resulting pathways.
+One risk factor could be related to several other risk factors, and every individual and pregnancy presents new possibilities for risk factors and resulting pathways.
 This has made it difficult for experts to sort out the causes of cerebral palsy and how to prevent it.

 An example of a causal pathway that ultimately leads to cerebral palsy might begin with a mother’s lifestyle and health choices, known risk factors for the condition.
-A mother may make the choice to ignore symptoms of an infection while pregnant.[3]
-She finally gets treated, but only after developing a bad fever.

 The fever may trigger inflammation in the developing fetus and the production of proteins called cytokines.
 Cytokines circulating in the fetus can cause it to be less able to tolerate any oxygen deprivation.
-A minor complication, like the mother’s drop in blood pressure, could result in the baby temporarily lacking oxygen during delivery.

 In another baby, this may not have any lasting effects.
 In this particular child, it may be enough to cause the damage that leads to cerebral palsy.